 by Jerry Ross

-Today we face perhaps the gravest risks to peace since the run-up to either World Wars, and certainly as great a danger of nuclear holocaust as the darkest days of the Cold War.
+Today we face the gravest risks to peace since the run-up to either of the World Wars, and certainly as great a danger of nuclear holocaust as the darkest days of the Cold War.
 Yet too many people deny the reality of these dangers, believing such a thing could never actually happen.
-Well, if the Covid 19 pandemic has demonstrated nothing else, it is that very low probability, very high impact calamities do indeed happen, with world shattering results.
+If the Covid-19 pandemic has demonstrated nothing else, it is that very low-probability, high-impact calamities do indeed happen, with world-shattering results.

 The Trump administration is pursuing a Strangelovian recipe for catastrophe – dismantling nuclear treaties and safeguards, hiking international tensions, and bankrupting the nation with a vast expansion of omnicidal weapons.
-There are very specific steps being taken today inexorably leading toward a cataclysm.
+There are very specific steps being taken today that could lead us inexorably toward a cataclysm.
 As peace activists, as citizens, as rational adults who care about our children’s future, we must act now.

-Consider Trump’s most recent steps to wreck the international nuclear arms regime.
-A week ago, on May 21st, he announced his intention to withdraw from the Open Skies treaty (OST).
+Consider Trump’s most recent steps to wreck the international nuclear arms control scaffolding.
+On May 21st, he announced his intention to withdraw from the Open Skies Treaty (OST).
 Signed following the collapse of the Soviet Union at the behest of Bush the Elder, this treaty actually had its origins decades earlier in the Eisenhower administration.
-It allows it’s 34 signatories – the US, Russia, and most of NATO – to overfly each other’s territories to assure compliance with agreements and prevent any “surprise” military developments.
+It allows its 35 signatories – the US, Russia, and most of NATO – to overfly each other’s territories to assure compliance with agreements and prevent any “surprise” military developments.
 Top military leaders as well as arms control experts have long considered it invaluable in reducing the risks of international conflict.
 Last year Donald Trump followed a similar path in withdrawing from another cornerstone of international security, the Intermediate Range Nuclear Force (INF) treaty, an agreement that had been a centerpiece of nuclear arms control since the Reagan years.

-In point of fact, though, President Trump has already launched a new nuclear arms race through his massive expansion of military spending and a redefined “nuclear posture.”
-In the beginning days of his administration, Trump issued a new Nuclear Posture Review that, while still cloaked in the misleading language of “nuclear defense,” set out a whole new range of situations that would justify the use of nuclear weapons.
-And in the actual nature of weapons proposed in the pentagon budget (the NDAA, or National Defense Authorization Act) all pretext is dropped, revealing the true offensive design of these weapons.
-A prime example is the Stand Off Long Range missile, for which Massachusetts-based Raytheon has been awarded the sole-source contract.
-This incredibly destabilizing weapon envisions a nuclear-capable, long range cruise missile that will be carried by B-52 bombers cruising outside an adversary’s borders.
-The fact that it can carry either conventional or nuclear warheads, and reduces a target’s response time to minutes, makes it incredibly destabilizing.
+In point of fact, though, President Trump has already launched a new nuclear arms race through both this massive increase in military spending and a redefined “nuclear posture.”
+In the beginning days of his administration, the Trump Administration issued a new Nuclear Posture Review that, while still cloaked in the misleading language of “nuclear defense,” defined a whole new range of non-nuclear threats that would justify US use of nuclear weapons.
+And in the actual nature of weapons proposed, all pretext is dropped, revealing the true offensive purpose of these weapons.
+A prime example is the Long-Range Standoff missile, for which Massachusetts-based Raytheon has been awarded the sole-source contract.
+This incredibly destabilizing weapon envisions a nuclear-capable, long-range cruise missile that will be carried by B-52 bombers cruising outside an adversary’s borders.
+The fact that it can carry either conventional or nuclear warheads, and reduces a target’s response time to minutes, makes it extraordinarily threatening.
 There is no doubt this is an offensive, potential “first strike” weapon.
+See full article here.
 And earlier on, despite Congressional efforts to stop him, Trump succeeded in funding and ultimately deploying so-called “low yield” nuclear missiles on Trident submarines, giving the president “more options” in the possible use of atomic weapons.

-— Jerry Ross is a member of the MAPA Nuclear Disarmament Working Group
+— Jerry Ross is a member of Mass.
+Peace Action’s Nuclear Disarmament Working Group.